Communicating With a General Audience

 - To get the most protection from the vaccines, you need all the recommended doses for people your age.

-- If you recently had COVID, you should wait 3 months from when you got sick to get your updated vaccine.
+- If you recently had COVID, you can wait 3 months from when you got sick to get your updated COVID vaccine.

 - COVID-19 spreads most commonly between people who are in close contact with one another.
 Vaccines offer you the best protection from COVID.

 - To protect yourself and your loved ones, both vaccinated and unvaccinated people should wear a well-fitting mask over your nose and mouth inside public places when the COVID risk to your community is high.